metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-sol-on-solana.md

 // Generate a new keypair signer. const signer = generateSigner(umi)

-// Tell umi to use the new signer. umi.use(signerIdentity(signer))
+// Tell Umi to use the new signer. umi.use(signerIdentity(signer))

 // This will airdrop SOL on devnet only for testing.